Click on the dropdown button to translate.

 Question: What was the gospel - before Jesus came?

-Answer: God will send a Savior.
+Answer: God will provide the Sacrifice.

 Every sacrifice symbolized the death of God’s Son.
 He was “the Lamb of God.”

-Since the death of Christ, the good news is that a Savior has come, and his death has paid the penalty for sin (for those who believe).
+“Gospel” means “good news.”
+Since the death of Christ, the good news is that a Savior has come, and his death has paid the penalty for sin (for all who believe).

 Bring a lamb. --------- Eat the Bread.